Skip to content

 Avatar: The Last Airbender Comics in Order

 Avatar: The Last Airbender comics depict events and situations unseen during the series run.
-The comics first published while the series was airing depicts events occurring during and between episodes as a means of supplementing the series.
+The comics, first published while the series was airing, depict events occurring during and between episodes as a means of supplementing the series.
 Most of the comics released after the conclusion of the TV show are a continuation of the story (and take place after the end of the Hundred Year War).

 Every comic trilogy is first released in three paperback and digital parts.
 After a time, Dark Horse republishes those trilogies in other editions, offering another way to collect those stories.

-Library Editions are a format comic book collection from Dark Horse Comics and collect three parts of a story into one book.
-They are hardcover editions (a a heavy protective cover) with page-by-page sidebar commentary by Gene Yang and the Gurihiru team (something exclusive to that edition to my knowledge).
+Library Editions are a format comic book collection from Dark Horse Comics that collects three parts of a story into one book.
+They are hardcover editions (a heavy protective cover) with page-by-page sidebar commentary by Gene Yang and the Gurihiru team (something exclusive to that edition, to my knowledge).

 What to read after Avatar The Last Airbender?